ldreith/ImageSegmentation/README.md

 - Leo Schumann

 Parts:
+K-means abstract: David Gold and Jiachen Liu

 k-means.c -- all methods for k-means algorithm.
 Implemented by David Gold.
-Partial code for get_diff and update_centroids from Jiachen Liu. k-means.h -- header for k-means algorithm.
+Pseudo code for get_diff and update_centroids from Jiachen Liu. k-means.h -- header for k-means algorithm.
 Implemented by David Gold.
 problems: Valgrind errors for conditonal jump or move based off ininitalized value for file name being passed in. memory leaks: None.